bitcoin-unlimited/BUwiki/identity__protocol.md

 ### Login Offer Response

-For entities that support the HTTP protocol, the crypto-identity app creates and issues a http "get" request of the following format:
+For entities that support the HTTP protocol, the crypto-identity app creates and issues a http or https "get" request of the following format:

 http://**domain**[**:port**]/**path**?op=login&addr=**identity address**&sig=**signature**